shajan-journal/samples/agent_patterns/README.md

 - 🚧 Self-correcting patterns (next)
 - 🚧 Additional patterns and capabilities

+### Known Limitations

+- Plan-and-Validate currently relies on `ValidationCapability` to judge each step after tool execution.
+The capability inspects the latest tool output but does not ask the LLM to design or run validation-specific tools, so "validation" steps are descriptive checks rather than executable tool calls.
+See [docs/architecture.md](docs/architecture.md#plan-and-validate-pattern) for more detail and mitigation ideas.

 ## Documentation

 - [PRD](docs/prd.md) - Product requirements and goals